 Secondary Standard Amplitude Calibration Tapes can be ordered under Part No. SSCT-AIT-1 from Sony Corporation, RME Company, Data Media Marketing Div.
 6-7-35 Kitashinagawa, Shinagawa-ku, Tokyo 141, Japan.
-In principle such Secondary Standard Amplitude Calibration Tapes will be available until the year 2006.
+In principle such Secondary Standard Amplitude Calibration Tapes will be available for a period of 10 years from the publication of the first Edition of this ECMA Standard.
 However, by agreement between ECMA and Sony Corporation, this period can be shortened or extended to take into account the demand for such Secondary Standard Amplitude Calibration Tapes.

-4.39 Secondary Standard Reference Tape
+4.38 Secondary Standard Reference Tape